 (C) No less than two times per week within the week of discharge.

-(d) Prior to discharge from any residential, inpatient, long-term care, or other similarly licensed care facility, care coordinators shall conduct a transition meeting to facilitate development of a transition plan.
+(d) Prior to discharge from any residential, inpatient, long-term care, or other similarly licensed care facility, care coordinators shall conduct a transition meeting to facilitate development of a transition plan for both applicable services and appropriate settings.
 This meeting must be held 30 days prior to the member’s return to the CCO’s service area or, if applicable, to another facility or program or as soon as possible if the CCO is notified of impending discharge or transition with less than 30 days’ advance notice.
 The discharge plan must include a description of how treatment and supports for the member will continue;

-(e)CCOs must oversee management of all members who have had a lapse in Medicaid coverage, work to establish services that may be needed but currently are not available in their service areas, and if eligible, assist in the reinstatement of Medicaid coverage.
+(e) In the event a member has a lapse in Medicaid coverage while admitted to a hospital, residential, inpatient, long-term care, or other similarly licensed in-patient facility, CCOs must also, in addition to providing the services set forth in subsections (a)-(d) of this section (11) of this rule, oversee management of the member’s care, work to establish services that may be needed but currently are not available in their service areas, and if eligible, assist in the reinstatement of Medicaid coverage.
+The CCO’s obligation to provide such services shall continue for the period of 60 days from the date the member lost Medicaid coverage or until the member’s discharge, whichever occurs sooner.

-(12) CCOs shall supervise care coordinators to ensure they are providing the required and appropriate behavioral, oral, and physical health care services and supports to members.
-The individual(s) tasked with responsibility for supervising care coordinators shall be a licensed master’s-level mental health professional.
-CCOs shall not subcontract or otherwise delegate its obligation to provide care coordination services nor shall CCOs subcontract or otherwise delegate the responsibility for supervising care coordinators.
+(12) CCOs shall ensure care coordinators are providing the required and appropriate behavioral, oral, and physical health care services and supports to members.
+The individual(s) tasked with responsibility for supervising care coordinators, whether employed by a CCO or employed by a Subcontractor providing care coordination services, shall be a licensed master’s-level mental health professional.
+CCOs shall not subcontract or otherwise delegate the responsibility for ensuring any subcontracted care coordination services and activities meet the requirements set forth in this rule, OARs 410-141-3860, 410-141-3870, and any other applicable care coordination requirements.

 Statutory/Other Authority: ORS 413.042, 414.615, 414.625, 414.635 & 414.651 Statutes/Other Implemented: ORS 414.610–414.685